 Let me explain why I chose this title.
 I want to disclose that I am an alcoholic.
-I am currently Eight (8) consecutive years sober.
-Not one day, not even one time have I had anything to drink and that doesn't mean a thing.
+I am currently Fourteen consecutive years sober.
+Not one day, not even one time have I had anything to drink and that means not even the desire to drink.
 Tomorrow is another day and despite what it may look like to the untrained eye, I'm not in any position to say I've beaten this thing.
 This is a disease that is never cured, only in remission.
 I do attend AA meetings and they do not cost anything to "join".
 Having said that, I will tell you that this hideous disease has cost me plenty....nearly everything I have.
 Happily, as of now, alcohol is losing this battle.
 I have not relapsed; yet.

 Start at the Beginning

 I was 56 years old and envisioned myself to be a law abiding citizen.
 For my first 54 years, I was just that.
 But,beginning around December of 2007, I struggled mightily with my disease of alcoholism.
 Alcoholism is a very unrelenting and powerful disease that takes hold of you like a pit bull clamping down on your jugular, and will not let go.
 Alcoholism never takes any time off, never calls in sick and is extremely cunning and devious.
 Because I am an alcoholic, I know I cannot drink, but my mind tells me that I can, because I have this insane thinking that tells me this time it will be different.
-This time, I will not get drunk and do who knows what.
-Want an analogy?
-Here's some....I'm going to stick my hand in that flame on the stove top burner and this time, it will not burn me.
-Maybe this time when I eat that shellfish I'm allergic to, I won't get a swollen throat and tongue.
-Perhaps if I waited until afternoon, then jump from the roof of that 10 story building, I won't break my legs.
-As stupid as that sounds, this is what an alcoholic convinces themselves will happen.
-Bad enough that I had an enormous craving for alcohol, I would succumb to that craving at the worst possible times.
-An alcoholic has no control over when or how to stop drinking.
+This time, I will not get drunk and do who knows what, Bad enough that I had an enormous craving for alcohol, I would succumb to that craving at the worst possible times..

-See, I was the worse type of offender.
-I choose the sanctity of my car to do my drinking, in an effort to hide the fact that I drank from my family.
+I was the worse type of offender.
+I choose the sanctity of my car to do my drinking, in an effort to hide from my family the fact that I drank.
 See the insanity?
-I thought I could drink while I drove, AND my family would not detect that I had been drinking.
-Not only did they know, so did the police, citizens of a couple communities and the BMV of the State of Ohio knew.
-How?
-Simple, I drank beyond control and got in trouble with the law.
+I thought I could drink while I drove, AND my family would not detect that I had been drinking. , I drank beyond control and got in trouble with the law.

 Hopefully a Happy Ending

 You have to have money to put into a commissary account because the jail requires you to buy toothpaste, hair brushes, drinking cups and pencil and paper…to name a few.
 You're allowed nothing from home.
-I was issued one plastic spoon that was to serve as my eating utensil.
+I was issued one plastic spoon as my eating utensil.
 I was responsible for its safety and maintenance…keep it clean and do not lose it!
 One plastic spoon to eat with, three times a day for fifteen days.
-The worst part was that there is noting to do.
-Nothing!
-The minutes crawl by.
-An hour is an excruciating exercise in perseverance.
-Twenty four hours make up one day.
-I had to serve 360 hours.
-I deserved every one of those hours and more.
-But, that is why when a cell mate offered me a choice to trade my crumb cake for his Danish, I politely declined.
-You just cannot know what is going through another man’s mind, no matter how insignificant a matter seems to be.
 You become defensive and paranoid.
 God, what have I done?
 I hated myself.

 My wife and children however, for some unknown reason, still loved me and wanted me as part of the family.
 So, what does that mean?
 I am blessed with riches beyond any monetary amount there is.
 I have a family that cares about me and believes in me.
 They give me unconditional love.
 They have given me hope and a chance to earn back their trust.
-I have today.That is all I have.
-I do not take a drink.
-If I drink, I will die.
-One drink will lead to unknown troubles and I have no fight left in me.
-But my family and faith keep me strong.
+My family and faith keep me strong.